Amiot 354: Development

-In August 1933, the Armée de l'Air (French Air Force) issued a requirement for a reconnaissance bomber (Bombardment Combat Renseignement - BCR).
+In August 1933, the Armée de l'Air (French Air Force) issued a requirement for a reconnaissance bomber (Bombardement Combat Renseignement - BCR).
 Amiot initially planned to submit the Amiot 144, a derivative of its Amiot 143 bomber with a retractable undercarriage, but soon realised that to deliver the required performance, an entirely new design was needed, and this was developed into the Amiot 340 BR3, a twin-engined aircraft with a crew of three which promised a speed of 470 km/h when using Hispano-Suiza 12Y or Gnome-Rhône 14N engines.
-A mock up of the Amiot 340 was inspected in March 1936, which resulted in an order for a single prototype being placed, while a four seat version, the Amiot 341 B4 was planned to better meet the Armée de l'Airs needs.
+A mock-up of the Amiot 340 was inspected in March 1936, which resulted in an order for a single prototype being placed, while a four-seat version, the Amiot 341 B4 was planned to better meet the Armée de l'Airs needs.
 Simultaneous with the development of the Amiot 340, Amiot was also instructed to design and build a civil version to compete in a planned trans-Atlantic air race to commemorate the 10th anniversary of Charles Lindbergh's first solo trans-Atlantic flight.
-The mock up of the Amiot 340 was modified to represent this civil version and was exhibited at the 1936 Paris Air Show as a long range fast postal aircraft, under the designation Amiot 341, but the civil version was completed as the Amiot 370.
+The mock-up of the Amiot 340 was modified to represent this civil version and was exhibited at the 1936 Paris Air Show as a long range fast postal aircraft, under the designation Amiot 341, but the civil version was completed as the Amiot 370.

 The Amiot 370 was first to fly, at Istres on 25 July 1937.
 It was powered by two liquid-cooled 860 hp Hispano-Suiza 12Yjrs/Ykrs engines, which gave a maximum speed of 475 km/h, with an estimated range of 7000 km cruising at 400 km/h.
 The Amiot 340 prototype, designated Amiot 340.01, was completed in early 1937.
 While the French Air Ministry had specified use of Hispano-Suiza 14AA radial engines for the 340, as also required for the competing Lioré et Olivier LeO 45, Romano R.120 and Latécoère 570, poor reliability of these engines resulted in them being replaced by 960 hp Gnome-Rhône 14P engines.
 In this form, the Amiot 340.01 first flew on 6 December 1937.
 It was re-engined with 920 hp Gnome-Rhône 14N0/N1 engines in February 1938.
 The prototype was delivered to the French test centre at Villacoublay airfield in March 1938, and after an initial period of testing, was returned to Amiot for modification, being fitted with 1025 hp Gnome-Rhône 14N20/N21 engines.
 In August 1938, it was used by the French Chief of Air Staff General Joseph Vuillemin to carry out an official visit to Germany, with two seats being fitted in the aircraft's bomb bay to allow it to carry out this mission.
 On 16 August, it flew from Villacoublay to Berlin at an average cruise speed of 440 km/h and altitude of 4200 m.